misingnoglic/misingnoglic.github.io/_posts/2018-10-12-college-guide-what-is-cs-how-to-pick-school.markdown

 Please let me know what you think in the comments below, either as someone looking into college or as someone whose been through the process.
 You can always [shoot me an email](mailto:arya@aryaboudaie.com) as well!
 If you're a teacher, let me know if you'd like me to come talk to your class :)

+Note that this post is primarily speaking to an American audience.
+I don't know that much about college or university outside of the US, sorry!

 # What Exactly is Computer Science?

 ## What Computer Science Isn't